ayabarrera/user-auth-phase1/README.md

 - [DONE] Logout button should only be displayed if the user is already logged in (in dashboard)
 - [DONE] Fix landing page
 - [DONE] Fix colors for sign up and log in page (matches)
-- [ ] Fix content (show even just 1 from the database)
+- [DONE] Fix content (show even just 1 from the database) -> Create a "community post", we added one article from Pen & Pixel.

 - Modularization:
-  - Review code to plan for DRY high level (layouts)
+  - [DONE] Review code to plan for DRY high level (layouts)
-  - Review code for needed error handling (user facing and dev facing)
+  - [DONE] Review code for needed error handling (user facing and dev facing)
-  - Outline and build components (minimal styles, focus on functionality)
+  - [DONE] Outline and build components (minimal styles, focus on functionality)
-  - Style content and make it responsive
+  - [DONE] Style content and make it responsive

 ## DEBUG